 On the one hand, there is the butterfly bow tie, which looks very much like a butterfly because of the four little wings: two on either blade.
 The name butterfly derives from Giacomo Puccini‘s opera Madame Butterfly, which premiered 17th February 1904 at the Scala in Milan and shortly thereafter began to become a worldwide success.
 The protagonists wore a very tightly knotted bow tie, creating a butterfly-like shape.
 Just like the opera, the bow tie shape itself became extremely popular.

 Batwing Bow Tie

 On the other hand, there is the batwing bow tie which is slimmer than the Butterfly bow tie, and features a straight blade.

 Single Ended Bow Tie

 However, besides those two shapes, there is another interesting bow tie shape which is the creme de la creme in classic evening menswear: the single-end or single-ended bow tie.
 You can either tie it like a regular bow tie, or just put the slim end through the knot so it sits right next to the collar, which is actually easier than tying a regular bow tie.
 When worn with a tuxedo or a tailcoat, the single ended bow tie is even more elegant than a regular butterfly or batwing bow tie since there is only one neat looking wing.

-When you have a chance to wear a tuxedo next time, give the single-end bow tie a chance—it will be the icing on the cake!
+When you wear a tuxedo next time, give the single-end bow tie a chance—it will be the icing on the cake!